Utilities step into blockchain to stay ahead of Europe's energy shakeup

 “We see this new technology as a real opportunity to further improve our business,” EEX chief executive Peter Reitz said during the E-World of Energy trade fair last month.

-Instead of administering duplicate databases, blockchain comprises one record maintained by a network of participants rather than a centralised entity: accessible and unchangeable.
+Instead of administering duplicate databases, blockchain comprises one record maintained by a network of participants rather than a centralized entity: accessible and unchangeable.

-Ponton would not monopolise Enerchain software, Metz said, but step back to develop other products, to simplify peer-to-peer grid processes and speed north Germany’s green power supply.
+Ponton would not monopolize Enerchain software, Metz said, but step back to develop other products, to simplify peer-to-peer grid processes and speed north Germany’s green power supply.

 Vattenfall business development manager Kilian Leykam said while Enerchain was still in test phase, “...we are confident that we will see live trades this year when all necessary technical and regulatory prerequisites are fulfilled.”

-Germany’s regulator the Bundesnetzagentur said it keeps a tight watch over networks and retail markets where suppliers are licenced and monitored regardless of the technology they use.
+Germany’s regulator the Bundesnetzagentur said it keeps a tight watch over networks and retail markets where suppliers are licensed and monitored regardless of the technology they use.

 Matthias Lang, an energy specialist at law firm Bird & Bird, said this creates high entrance hurdles which software developers should build into their processes from the start.